 But these years are also about focusing on your relationship.
 Pretty soon, those little birds will be flying the coop and one of the many benefits of homeschooling is the opportunity to forge strong family relationships.
 Middle schoolers are going through big changes and it can affect the family.
 Sometimes homeschooling takes a bit of a back burner as you focus on forming those strong bonds.

-Are you homeschooling a middle school child?
+Are you homeschooling a seventh-grade student or middle school child?
 I'd love to hear how it's going for you!